-RAID Levels 3 and 4 stripe data across multiple drives and write parity to a dedicated drive.
+RAID Levels 3 and 4 stripe data across multiple drives and writes parity to a dedicated drive.
 Level 3 is typically implemented at the BYTE level.
 While Level 4 is typically implemented at the BLOCK level.
 These Levels combine the performance of RAID 0 with a redundancy feature.
 If a drive fails, the data can be restructured by the parity drive.
 RAID 3 and 4 are best suited for large transfer sizes and rates where redundancy is important.
-The parity information is calculated during write time and can effect overall performance.
+The parity information is calculated during write time and can affect overall performance.
 Spare drives take over in the event of a drive failure.

 RAID Level 5 stripes data and parity information at the block level across all the drives in the array.
 Parity is written onto the next available drive rather than a dedicated parity drive.
 Reads and writes may be performed concurrently.
-Level 5 also calculates parity during the write cycles, but uses an Exclusive-OR (X-OR) algorithm.
+Level 5 also calculates parity during the write cycles but uses an Exclusive-OR (X-OR) algorithm.
 This algorithm is best suited for smaller data transfers.
 Spare drives take over in the event of a drive failure.

 Table 1 – Summaries RAID Levels